Using Altium 365 Over Your Vanilla Version Control System

 - A component library using a revision scheme

 These features that had been lacking in a vanilla version control system started to roll out with the introduction of Altium 365.
 Now all these features are available to all Altium 365 users.
 Let’s review each one to understand how Altium 365 meets each need.

 Seamless integration within the tool: Not everyone is familiar with Git Bash or SourceTree nor do they want to be.
 Moving from network drives to VCS can be complicated enough.
 Putting all the details in the background makes that transition a lot easier.
 Altium 365 has a VCS built in without you ever noticing.
 For example, in Figure 1 you will see the option to “Make Project Available Online.”
 What that’s really doing under the hood is initializing a local Git repository, committing, and pushing the changes to a newly created remote repository.
 In Figure 2, simply clicking on “Save to Server” uploads your design to the server (after requesting you to input your comments).
 In the Git ecosystem, this is known as commit and push.

 Figure 1: Putting a project under version control

-Figure 2: Committing your changes and pushing to the server
+Figure 2: Committing your changes and pushing them to the server

 Comments: One tool needed for collaboration is the ability to share notes with each other in near real-time.
 Printing PDFs on a schematic and marking them up works but having a mechanism to document these notations within the design software definitely levels it up.
 The use of comments in Altium 365 does exactly this.